daniahl/CleanDataExercise/Codebook.md

 Two data frames are output from the script:

 * data: contains the merged and cleaned original data
-* new_data: contains means for all columns grouped by subject and activity.
+* mean_data: contains means for all columns grouped by subject and activity.